 I have learnt a lot about myself since becoming a mummy and being out and about in the day I have discovered that I’m a pretty caring person.
 Now I know I wasn’t the Wicked Witch of the West but I don’t know whether I have always had this in me but not had a chance to show it properly or whether it has just become more apparent over the last year or so.

 I come into contact with mostly older people and I may be the only person that they talk to in a day so me stopping for 2 minutes can only be a positive thing cant it?
 It seems to me that people don’t like to smile at others in the street anymore and people aren’t 100% sure of your intentions.
 When you do smile at them, they almost look confused and that shouldn’t be the case!
 It’s something that we should all do and shouldn’t be seen as strange or unusual.

 Another interesting thing I have come to realise is that I know about things that go on in the Neighbourhood, positive and negative, and this has had an interesting effect on how I view the city I live in.
-Its Neighbourhood Watch 2015 style!
+Its Neighbourhood Watch 2020 style!
 I see what goes on in my immediate area and it means that I can keep an eye on anything negative but also be involved in local activities going on that I wouldn’t otherwise know about.
 This can be a bad thing sometimes as some of the negative things you don’t want to get involved in but it has opened my eyes into what life is like in the real world!
 I don’t want to turn into one of those nosy neighbours but it kind of just creeps up on you when you’re a full time mummy!

-All in all, I’m very glad to have the opportunity to not only stay at home with Mia but also learn a lot about myself and I really feel that I have grown as a person.
+All in all, I’m very glad to have the opportunity to not only stay at home with Mia and Lottie but also learn a lot about myself and I really feel that I have grown as a person.
 So next time you have 2 minutes, maybe stop and talk to someone in the street or give them a smile as you may just make their day!